 Dosing and monitoring

-• usually start with a dose of 1.5-5 mg/day (most commonly with LMWH bridging), allowing the gradual onset of the effect
+• usually, the treatment starts with a dose of 1.5-5 mg/day (most commonly with LMWH bridging), allowing a gradual onset of the effect

-• do not begin with high doses as they can lead to a rapid decline in protein C and S ⇒ ↑ risk of hypercoagulable state and warfarin-induced skin necrosis
+• do not start with high doses as they can lead to a rapid decline in protein C and S ⇒ ↑ risk of hypercoagulable state and warfarin-induced skin necrosis

 • a higher dose increases the risk of INR overshoot (especially in CYP2C9 and VKORC1 variants) ⇒ ↑ risk of hemorrhage

-• the dose can be quite precisely calculated and adjusted according to pharmacogenetics (which, however, is usually not available)
+• the dose can be quite precisely calculated and adjusted based on pharmacogenetics (which is usually not available)

 • timing

-• it is recommended to administer warfarin in the afternoon or evening (it enables to individualize the patient’s warfarin dose the same day based on the current lab values)
+• it is recommended to administer warfarin in the afternoon or evening to allow for same-day adjustment of the patient’s warfarin dose based on current lab values

 • frequency of INR checks

-• then once a week until dose stabilization (3 consecutive INR 2-3)
+• then once a week until dose stabilization (with 3 consecutive INR 2-3)

 • the usual maintenance dose is 1.5-10 mg/d

-• prefer stable daily dose or alternation with only minimal day-to-day dose variation
+• it is preferred to maintain a stable daily dose or make minimal day-to-day dose variations

-• significant alternate dosing leads to INR fluctuations, especially in borderline situations (infection, dietary error, etc.)
+• significant alternate dosing leads to INR fluctuations, especially in borderline situations like infection, dietary errors, etc.

 • educate patients about the need for earlier monitoring in high-risk situations: